 Jump to:

-- Chewy cookies: These cookies have a classic chewy texture, gooey-filled center, and slightly crispy edges.
+- These apple butter cookies have a classic chewy texture and crispy edges.

-- Apple butter: You can use homemade or store-bought apple butter.
-If you use store-bought, Musselman's is what I used for this recipe and what I recommend for the best apple flavor!
+Apple butter: You can use homemade or store-bought apple butter.
+I love Musselman's Apple Butter for the best flavor!

 recipe instructions

-STEP ONE: Cream the butter and sugar.
-In a large bowl or stand mixing bowl, mix together the apple butter, unsalted butter, dark brown sugar, and granulated sugar until combined.
+STEP 1: Cream the butter and sugar.
+In a stand mixing bowl, mix together the apple butter, unsalted butter, dark brown sugar, and granulated sugar until combined (image 1 below).

-STEP TWO: Mix in the wet ingredients.
-Mix in the egg, egg yolk, and vanilla extract until combined.
+STEP 2: Mix in the wet ingredients.
+Mix in the egg, egg yolk, and vanilla extract until combined (image 2 below).

-STEP THREE: Fold in the dry ingredients.
-Use a rubber spatula to fold in the all-purpose flour, baking soda, salt, and cream of tartar until just combined.
+STEP 3: Fold in the dry ingredients.
+Use a rubber spatula to fold in the all-purpose flour, baking soda, salt, and cream of tartar until just combined (image 3 below).
 Do not overmix the dough!

-STEP FOUR: Scoop the cookie dough.
-Use a two-tablespoon-sized cookie scoop to scoop the dough onto the prepared baking sheets.
+STEP 4: Scoop the cookie dough.
+Scoop the dough onto the prepared baking sheets.
 You will have about two dozen cookies.
-Roll each dough ball in a separate bowl with the turbinado cinnamon sugar mixture and place them back on the pan.
+Roll each dough ball in a separate bowl with the turbinado cinnamon sugar mixture and place them back on the pan (image 4 above).

 expert baking tips